 Trend in Demand for Walmart

 The domestic demand of US people can be recognised through their consumption expenditure pattern.
 On the average US, people spend $55,978 according to Bureau of Labor statistics.
 The external environment of Walmart tends to lend itself towards the technological, legal, social and economic implications of the economy.
-Shopping a Walmart is consumer budget friendly with little or minimal effect on its profit revenue during economic shifts in the economy.
+Shopping at Walmart is consumer budget friendly with little or minimal effect on its profit revenue during economic shifts in the economy.

 “Walmart is known for offering low prices for their goods and services especially during inflation.
 It is the largest firm that experiences abnormal profits from services and products that are provided to the customers (Longo, 2009).”
 Walmart is constantly changing their marketing strategies to evolve in the 21st century which is becoming more and more technologically advance therefore operations of the store are influenced by the demand of the consumer and macroeconomics.
 Walmart recognizes the consumer and not the many firms in which they operate.
 They are able to set their own pricing unlike many of their competitors.